Blucora: Strong Case Near The Lows, But Risks As Well

 chart since 2/19/20

 H&R Block (HRB) is cheaper on an earnings basis, with a smaller leverage ratio.
-I'm personally not quite sold on INTU, but it's declined 25% since the market peaked on Feb.
+I'm personally not quite sold on Intuit (NASDAQ:INTU), but it's declined 25% since the market peaked on Feb.
 19.

 BCOR stock has fallen further than peers, and probably a little bit too far.
 But any case for Blucora stock that suggests big upside owing to the defensiveness of the TaxAct has to read across well to pure-play peers.
 An investor has to at least consider HRB and INTU as alternatives.